kubeshop/testkube/docs/docs/articles/test-workflows.md

         image: grafana/k6:latest
 ```
 ## steps
 Steps are the main building blocks in Test Workflows.
-They describe actions, that should be executed in specific order.
+They describe actions that should be executed in specific order.
 ```yaml
 spec:
   ...